International Student Information

-Please email the International Officer, Victoria Li (email@example.com (Fremantle)) or Yunsim Jackson (firstname.lastname@example.org (Sydney) to request a letter of completion.
+Please email the International Officer, firstname.lastname@example.org (Fremantle) or email@example.com (Sydney) to request a letter of completion.
 Your e-mail must come from your student e-mail account.
 Please specify whether your letter should show any information not included in our standard letter of completion.
 Our standard letter of completion includes the following information: confirmation of course requirements being met, course commencement date, course duration, attendance (full time/equivalent full time), degree conferral date, course completion date and English as Language of Instruction.
 You will receive a reply email notifying you of the collection date.
 Please allow a minimum of 3 days to collect your documents.

 Insurance-Overseas Students Health Care (OSHC)

-Most of our students, including all newly enrolled, are covered by Worldcare (www.oshcworldcare.com.au), which is the university’s preferred provider.
-If students wish to use another provider, the student will need to speak to the International Student Liaision and Housing Officer regarding the process and options for overseas student health cover.
+Most of our students, including all newly enrolled, are covered by Bupa OSHC (www.bupa.com.au/students), which is the university’s preferred provider.
+If students wish to use another provider, the student will need to speak to the International Student Officer regarding the process and options for overseas student health cover.

-Students should be aware that the Worldcare OSHC policy initially purchased does not generally cover pre-existing conditions in the first year of cover and does not apply to extras such as physiotherapy, dental, optical or chiropractic cover.
-However, if students would like to purchase additional coverage, they need to speak to the International Student Liaison or their insurance provider directly.
+Students should be aware that the Bupa OSHC policy initially purchased does not generally cover pre-existing conditions in the first year of cover and does not apply to extras such as physiotherapy, dental, optical or chiropractic cover.
+However, if students would like to purchase additional coverage, they need to speak to Bupa OSHC or their own insurance provider directly.

 Please be aware that it is the student’s responsibility to renew his/her cover BEFORE it expires.
-Renewals for students with Worldcare can be arranged through the Student Life Office or through Worldcare directly.
+Renewals for students with Bupa OSHC can be arranged through the International Officer or through Bupa OSHC directly.
 Not having up-to-date health coverage can jepordise your access to final marks at university and also makes one non-compliant with visa regulations.

-For more information on Worldcare and other OSHC providers, please visit the following websites:
+For more information on Bupa OSHC and other OSHC providers, please visit the following websites: